ethanqzheng/gpustack/README.md

 ## License

-Copyright (c) 2024-2025 The GPUStack authors
+Copyright (c) 2024-2025 MetaStone

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at [LICENSE](./LICENSE) file for details.

+This software contains open-source components licensed under Apache 2.0 from GPUStack.
+The rights to these components belong to their original authors (The GPUStack authors).
+See [NOTICE](./NOTICE) and [LICENSE.ORIGINAL](./LICENSE.ORIGINAL) for more information.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,